versia-pub/server/CONTRIBUTING.md

 Tests **must** be written for all API routes and all functions that are not trivial.
 If you are not sure whether you should write a test for something, you probably should.

-To help with the creation of tests, you may find [GitHub Copilot](https://copilot.github.com/) useful (or some of its free alternatives like [Codeium](https://codeium.com/))
+To help with the creation of tests, you may find [GitHub Copilot](https://copilot.github.com/) useful (or some of its free alternatives like [Codeium](https://codeium.com/)).
+Please do not blindly copy the code that it generates, but use it as a starting point for your own tests.

 ### Writing documentation